-Schools interested in participating can download and submit a 2014 application.
+Schools interested in participating can download and submit a 2015 application.
 If the awards are to be presented at a school ceremony, allow a minimum of four to six weeks prior to the event for medal engraving and certificate preparation.
-For this year, there will be no shipping and handling charges.

 Please send inquiries to firstname.lastname@example.org.